What Is a Dental Crown?

 - Tooth reshaping: The tooth is filed down on all sides to create space for the crown.
 The amount removed depends on the crown material — metal crowns need the least reduction, while porcelain crowns need slightly more.

-- Impression taking: A digital scan or physical mould of the prepared tooth is taken.
+- 3D scanning: A digital 3D scan of the prepared tooth is taken.
 This is sent to a dental laboratory where your crown is custom-made.

 - Temporary crown: A temporary crown is placed to protect the prepared tooth while you wait for the permanent crown.